CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 $C_{\mathrm{SR}}(t, D) = C_{\mathrm{LR}, 100μm} (t, D) + \frac{1}{S({x})} \cdot (C_{0, \mathrm{SR}}(D) - C_{\mathrm{LR}, 100μm}(t, D))$ ,

-In the code, the method that returns the value for the total dose (independently if it is short- or long-range) is given by `caimira.models.models.ExposureModel.deposited_exposure_between_bounds()`.
+In the code, the method that returns the value for the total dose (independently if it is short- or long-range) is given by `models.ExposureModel.deposited_exposure_between_bounds()`.
 For code simplification, we split the $C_{\mathrm{SR}}(t, D)$ equation into two components:

 * short-range component: $\frac{1}{S({x})} \cdot (C_{0, \mathrm{SR}}(D) - C_{\mathrm{LR}, 100μm}(t, D))$;
 * long-range component: $C_{\mathrm{LR}} (t, D)$.

 Similarly as above, first we perform the multiplications by the diameter-dependent variables so that we can profit from the Monte-Carlo integration.
 Then we multiply the final value by the diameter-independent variables.
-The method `caimira.models.models.ShortRangeModel._normed_jet_exposure_between_bounds()` gets the integrated short-range concentration of viruses in the air between the times start and stop, normalized by the **viral load** and **fraction of infectious virus**, and excluding the **jet dilution** since it is also diameter-independent.
+The method `models.ShortRangeModel._normed_jet_exposure_between_bounds()` gets the integrated short-range concentration of viruses in the air between the times start and stop, normalized by the **viral load** and **fraction of infectious virus**, and excluding the **jet dilution** since it is also diameter-independent.
 This corresponds to $C_{0, \mathrm{SR}}(D)$.

-The method `caimira.models.models.ShortRangeModel._normed_interpolated_longrange_exposure_between_bounds()` retrieves the integrated short-range concentration due to the background concentration, normalized by the **viral load**, **fraction of infectious virus** and the **breathing rate**, and excluding the jet **dilution**.
+The method `models.ShortRangeModel._normed_interpolated_longrange_exposure_between_bounds()` retrieves the integrated short-range concentration due to the background concentration, normalized by the **viral load**, **fraction of infectious virus** and the **breathing rate**, and excluding the jet **dilution**.
 The result is then interpolated to the particle diameter range used in the short-range model (i.e. 100 μm).
 This corresponds to $\int_{t1}^{t2} C_{\mathrm{LR}, 100\mathrm{μm}} (t, D)\mathrm{d}t$.